 VI.
-We reiterate, though at the cost of repetition, to provide the required emphasis, that the law laid down by the Hon'ble Apex Court is that the pay scales recommended by PRC and pay scale fixation as per policy of the respondents organisation should not be interfered with.
-Therefore, when the law is clear about upholding the PRC recommendations and related policy matters, the FRs banked upon and stated in the OA, by the applicant, which we have gone through carefully, would not be of any bankable relevance to the issue.
+The FRs relied upon by the applicant, though repetitive to state but for the sake of emphasis, we have no hesitation to state that they would not come to the rescue of the applicant since the law laid down by the Hon'ble Apex Court is that the pay scales recommended by PRC and pay scale fixation as per policy of the respondents organisation should not be interfered with.
+Therefore, when the law is clear about upholding the PRC recommendations and related policy matters, the FRs banked upon by the applicant in the OA, which we have gone through carefully, would not be of any bankable relevance to the issue.
 Moreover, Hon'ble Supreme Court in dealing with the application of Fundamental Rule FR 22 (I) (a) (3) has observed in Comptroller & Auditor General of India & Others v.
-Farid Sattar on 7 April, 2000, that the terms and conditions in respect of an issue adjudicated upon have also to be considered before coming to a decision in applying FRs, as under:
+Farid Sattar on 7 April, 2000 , that the terms and conditions in respect of an issue adjudicated upon have also to be considered before coming to a decision in applying FRs, as under: